Index

 Am I eligible to apply for rebates?

-Rebates are available for consumers in the South Coast AQMD jurisdiction (https://www.aqmd.gov/nav/about/jurisdiction), or installers that are designated by the consumer, for qualified products installed within the South Coast AQMD jurisdiction.
+Rebates are available for consumers in the South Coast AQMD jurisdiction (https://www.aqmd.gov/nav/about/jurisdiction) for qualified products installed within the South Coast AQMD jurisdiction.

 How do I designate an installer to apply and receive the rebate?

-End users or property owners can choose to designate installers, through a Release of Rebate Funds form, to apply and receive rebates on their behalf.
+Owners or property owners can choose to designate installers, through a Release of Rebate Funds form, to receive rebates on their behalf.
+In such cases, rebates should be reflected in the invoices from installers to owners or property owners.

 How do I know if my address is within the South Coast AQMD jurisdiction?